lorduy17/FDFP_/README.md

 # NOTES
 * The program print in the terminal the actual state of aircraft.
 * The option **Gamma is input** allows choosing whether γ is calculated automatically or entered manually.
 * The program load the stl in the original CAD axis.
-It is recommended in CAD that the aircraft’s nose points along the X-axis. _For e.x load the file `aeronave_fd.stl`._
+It is recommended in CAD that the aircraft’s nose points along the X-axis. _For e.x load the file_ `aircraft.stl`.